Releasing the pressure: High-order surface flow discretizations via discrete Helmholtz-Hodge decompositions

-We are not aware of any topological identity that could eliminate this excess vertex contribution.
 Indeed, this obstruction is not merely theoretical; for simple triangulations, one can explicitly calculate the dimension difference and observe that it fails to match the Betti number $b_1(M)$.
 Consequently, the Argyris element leads to a discrete complex that incorrectly captures the cohomology of the manifold.

 \paragraph{The Hsieh--Clough--Tocher element} To correctly define the subspace of harmonic fields within $\mathds{J}_{\mathds{SV}}^k$, we employ the space $\mathbb{HCT}^{k+1}_0$ with zero boundary trace (where $k\geq 2$), defined on a Clough--Tocher (Alfeld) split.